smartdevicelink/sdl_overview_guides/docs/Policies/App Policies/index.md

 ### default_hmi

-Defines the default HMI level that the application will be initialized to when it is registered for the first time.
-Only applies when Core is built with `EXTERNAL_PROPRIETARY` policy mode, otherwise the default HMI level is always `NONE`.
+This field defines the default HMI level that the application will be initialized to when it is registered for the first time.
+This field only applies when Core is built with `EXTERNAL_PROPRIETARY` policy mode, otherwise the default HMI level is always `NONE`.

 ### RequestType

-Defines a list of possible values for `requestType` that can be used in `OnSystemRequest` and `SystemRequest` RPCs when communicating with this app.
+This field defines a list of possible values for `requestType` that can be used in `OnSystemRequest` and `SystemRequest` RPCs when communicating with this app.

 ### RequestSubType

-Defines a list of possible values for `requestSubType` that can be used in `OnSystemRequest` and `SystemRequest` RPCs when communicating with this app.
+This field defines a list of possible values for `requestSubType` that can be used in `OnSystemRequest` and `SystemRequest` RPCs when communicating with this app.

 <!--### memory_kb